BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-data-models-crud.md

 ## Data Validation

-CosmicSyncCore automatically validates data against the defined model.
+CivicBase automatically validates data against the defined model.
 If validation fails, you'll receive a 400 Bad Request response with details about the validation errors.

 Example validation error response:
 ```json